wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 You need to upgrade to WooCommerce Rich Guys Swiss Knife to add personalization forms for individual products and variations.
 This allows you to add conditional, product based input fields on your checkout page.

+= Priceable Product Extras =

+You need to upgrade to WooCommerce Rich Guys Swiss Knife or WooCommerce Extra Guys Swiss Knife to add priceable extra packages to products and variations.

+= Repeater Sections and additional users (customer) registration =

+You need to upgrade to WooCommerce Rich Guys Swiss Knife to use this feature in the context of item personalization during checkout.

 == Installation ==

 = Minimum Requirements =